nstroustrup/lifespan/doc/raspberry_pi_instructions.md

 #### Step 7: Install Lifespan Machine dependencies using the provided source code

 Some software had to be modified to make the lifespan machine code work.
 This source code can be found in `external_compile_libraries`.

 ```
 cd external_compile_libraries/libtiff-4.0.9
 cmake .
 sudo make install

-cd ../openjpeg-2.3.0/
-cmake .
-sudo make install